Konixy/better-svelte-email/README.md

 ### Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+To do so, you'll need to:

 1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+2. Create a feature branch (`git checkout -b feat/amazing-feature`)
 3. Make your changes
-4. Run tests (`bun test`)
+4. Run tests (`bun run test`)
 5. Commit your changes using [conventional commits](https://www.conventionalcommits.org/):
    - `feat:` - New features
    - `fix:` - Bug fixes
    - `docs:` - Documentation changes
    - `test:` - Test additions/changes
    - `chore:` - Maintenance tasks
-6. Push to your branch (`git push origin feature/amazing-feature`)
+6. Push to your branch (`git push origin feat/amazing-feature`)
 7. Open a Pull Request

-### Releases

-Releases are automated via GitHub Actions.
-When you bump the version in `package.json` and push to `main`, a new release will be automatically created with a generated changelog.

-See [RELEASE.md](./RELEASE.md) for detailed release process documentation.

-## Acknowledgments

-- Built on top of [Svelte 5](https://svelte.dev/)
-- Uses [tw-to-css](https://github.com/dvkndn/tw-to-css) for Tailwind to CSS conversion
-- Uses [magic-string](https://github.com/rich-harris/magic-string) for efficient source transformations

-## Related Projects

-- [react-email](https://react.email/) - React version for email templates
-- [svelte-email](https://github.com/carstenlebek/svelte-email) - Original Svelte email library

-## Support
+## Acknowledgements

-If you find this project useful, please consider giving it a ⭐️ on GitHub!
+Many components and logic were inspired by or adapted from [svelte-email-tailwind](https://github.com/steveninety/svelte-email-tailwind) and [react-email](https://react.email/).
+Huge thanks to the authors and contributors of these projects for their excellent work.